Your Breast Implant Options

 When looking to achieve fuller, more voluptuous breasts, there are many things to consider.
 One of the decisions that needs to be made is the choice between saline and silicone breast implants.
-Both options can produce natural-looking enhancement to the breasts, and both are safe according the FDA.
+Both options can produce natural-looking enhancement to the breasts, and both are safe, according to the FDA.
+While you may recall an era where silicone breast implants were controversial and even unsafe, in November of 2006, silicone implants were re-approved by the FDA and have become increasingly popular for Denver breast augmentation patients.

 Pros and Cons of Saline Breast Implants